tkem/uritools/README.rst

-This module aims to provide fully RFC 3986 compliant replacements for some commonly used functions found in urlparse_, plus additional functions for handling Unicode, normalizing URI paths, and conveniently composing URIs from their individual components.
+This module aims to provide fully RFC 3986 compliant replacements for some commonly used functions found in urlparse_, plus additional functions for conveniently composing URIs from their individual components.

 Installation